Józef Piłsudski Institute of America: After World War II

 The original intent of reconstructing the institute which had existed before the war in Warsaw was not feasible because of the Yalta Agreement, which left the Polish nation for the next half-century within the Soviet sphere of influence.
 International recognition of the Polish government-in-exile was canceled on July 5, 1945, by Great Britain and the US (and subsequently by most members of the newly created United Nations), followed by the recognition of the Provisional Government of National Unity in Warsaw and the acceptance of the results of the election held under Russian control in January 1947.
 In consequence, the founders of the institute (including the board) opted for operating a permanent and independent research organization.
-Its mission was now not only to gather and consolidate documents related to current political affairs, but also to disseminate accurate historical knowledge about Poland and her recent history.
+Its mission was now not only to gather and consolidate documents related to current political affairs but also to disseminate accurate historical knowledge about Poland and its recent history.

-It was an ambitious undertaking, since the institute's founders could not count on any assistance from the Polish government-in-exile in London.
-From its earliest days, the functioning of the institute depended on financial help offered by Polish émigré activists, dues and donations.
+It was an ambitious undertaking since the institute's founders could not count on any assistance from the Polish government-in-exile in London.
+From its earliest days, the functioning of the institute depended on financial help offered by Polish émigré activists, dues, and donations.
 From the end of the 1940s, when the National Committee of Polish-Americans ceased to exist, the activities and statements by leaders of the institute were perceived as sui generis instructions for the independence circles.
 These people formed a highly cohesive group, which (faithful to Marshal Piłsudski's ideals) refused to accept any compromise concerning Poland's independence and the integrity of her borders.
 They rejected the position espoused by then-Prime Minister Stanisław Mikołajczyk which promoted accepting the Treaty of Yalta and the Provisional Government of National Unity (TRJN) and later took a firmly anti-communist stand, refusing all contacts with organizations in the Polish People's Republic (PRL).
 From 1943 onwards those involved with the institute were critical of the political stance of the great powers, accusing them of betraying Poland.
-That attitude isolated of the institute, particularly in the 1960s and 1970s when a significant number of Polish-Americans opted for some form of contact with certain PRL organizations (if only to be able to revisit the country of their birth).
+That attitude isolated the institute, particularly in the 1960s and 1970s when a significant number of Polish-Americans opted for some form of contact with certain PRL organizations (if only to be able to revisit the country of their birth).